San Francisco Geo-Ethnicities

-By default, you are seeing the majoritarian race that populates each US census block (geographical areas containing anywhere from 2,000 to 8,000 people).
-I grabbed the data from the American Community Survey in it’s most recent 2017 version.
-Note that the US Census recognizes 5 different races: White, Asian, African, Pacific Islander and Native American, and two ethnicities: hispanic or non-hispanic.
+By default, you are seeing the majoritarian race that populates each census block (geographical areas containing anywhere from 2,000 to 8,000 people).
+I grabbed the data from the American Community Survey in its most recent 2017 version.
+Note that the US Census recognizes 5 different races: White, Asian, African, Pacific Islander, and Native American, and 2 ethnicities: hispanic or non-hispanic.

-In my opinion, this classification is up for a review.
-For my visualization, I combined all self reported hispanics regardless of their reported race and made up a new race “hispanic” with these individuals.
-For consistency, results for other races only acccount for individuals that also self-reported their ethnicity as non-hispanic.
+In my humble opinion, the way the races and ethnicities are classified in this survey could use some work.
+So, for my visualization, I combined all self-reported hispanics regardless of their reported race and made up a new race “hispanic” with these individuals.
+For consistency, results for other races only account for individuals that also self-reported their ethnicity as non-hispanic.

-1.- Ethnicities congregate along clusters.
-In other words, whatever your race/ethnicity is, likely it’s the same as your neighbors.
+- Ethnicities congregate in clusters.
+In other words, your race/ethnicity is likely the same as that of your neighbors.

-2.- The presence of Hispanics is only majoritary in the Mision and a block in the Tenderloin, which for those not in the Bay Area is a notorious neighborhood.
+- The presence of Hispanics is only majority in the Mission and one block in the Tenderloin (for those not familiar with the Bay Area, the Tenderloin is a notoriously bad neighborhood).

-4.- Most places are dominated by white people, specially outside of urban areas.
+- Most places are dominated by white people, especially outside of urban areas.

-5.- Berkely is mostly white, but the blocks surrounding UCB are Asian.
-Stanford, on the other hand, it’s more white.
+- Berkeley is mostly white, but the blocks surrounding UC Berkeley are Asian.
+Stanford, on the other hand, is more white.

-6.- West San Jose is white, while East San Jose is Hispanic.
-North and south are Asian.
+- West San Jose is white, while East San Jose is Hispanic.
+North and South San Jose are Asian.

-The map also contains not only majority races but also totals, densities (people per square meter) and percentages.
+The map also contains not only majority races but also total population numbers, densities (people per square meter) and percentages.
 I’ve also included income data.
-I encourage you to use the drop menu to play with the data.
+I encourage you to use the dropdown menu to play with the data.

-Comment and share if you liked this.
-For a full-screen view, go to: https://fsanmartin-co-geo-ethniticies-public.s3.amazonaws.com/index.html
+Comment and share if you liked this!
+For a full-screen view, go to: https://fsanmartin-co-geo-ethniticies-public.s3-us-west-1.amazonaws.com/geo-ethnicity.html